 The NTCUA provides a CA Level 1 Umpires course at the beginning of every season in Darwin.
 The next Level 1 Umpires course will be held on Saturday 28 March.
 Click here for further details.

-Level 2 Umpire Courses are organised annually on an individual basis.
+The NT Cricket Umpires Association provides annual CA Level 1 and Level 2 Umpire Courses.
 Accreditation can be achieved over a 2- 6 month period depending on the individual.

 All Premier grade umpires are strongly encouraged to gain their Level 2 accreditation.